 This policy is one of a series in the school's integrated safeguarding portfolio.
-This includes the DSL information on p6 of this document, Staff Behaviour Policy (Code of Conduct), safer recruitment policy, allegations against staff, complaints, pupil behaviour, children missing education and online safety]
+This includes the DSL information on p8 of this document, Staff Behaviour Policy (Code of Conduct), safer recruitment policy, allegations against staff, complaints, pupil behaviour, children missing education and online safety]

-The school's safeguarding arrangements are inspected by Ofsted under the judgements for behaviour & safety and leadership & management.
+The school's safeguarding arrangements are inspected by Ofsted under the judgements for leadership & management and also impact the judgement on the personal development, behaviour and welfare of children and learners.